Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

 Although in the scientific literature there are several vehicular routing algorithms~\cite{6398701}, herein we will use the routing method provided by SUMO through the \verb+duarouter+ tool.
-This tool allows the choice between several routing algorithms.
-By default, Dijkstra is the selected one, but there are other: A*, CH (Contraction Hierarchies), CH Wrapper.
-The goal of \verb+duarouter+ is to find the shortest path to assign to each vehicle in the simulation.
-By using the default configuration, \verb+duarouter+ does nothing but calculating the shortest path using Dijkstra's algorithm and the given edge weights (if provided).
+By default, this tool uses the Dijkstra to generate routes, but there are other methods available: A*, CH (Contraction Hierarchies), CH Wrapper.

 The following command shows how to use the \verb|duarouter| tool to generate routes:

 where \verb|--net-file| is the file name of the road network, \verb|--route-files| it the file containing the trips.